GoogleCloudPlatform/document-ai-samples/pdf-splitter-python/README.md

 # Document AI PDF Splitter Sample

+> **NOTE:** This sample is deprecated.
+Use [Document AI Toolbox](https://cloud.google.com/document-ai/docs/samples/documentai-toolbox-split-pdf) to Split PDFs based on output from a Splitter/Classifier processor.

 This project uses Document AI Splitter/Classifier Processors identify split points and uses PikePDF to split PDF documents.

 Designed to work with the following processors: